Rycia/python-youtube-downloader/README.md

 # python-youtube-downloader

-A python program built for use in Windows and Visual Studio Code to download and convert entire Youtube videos and playlists from video to audio format.
+A python program built for use in Windows and Visual Studio Code to download and convert entire YouTube videos and playlists from video to audio format.
-This script will have you input a URL (playlist or video), download it as a .mp4 at highest quality, and convert it to a mp3, removing the original .mp4 if remove_source_file (see configuration below) is set to True.
+This script will have you input a URL (playlist or video), download it as a .mp4 at highest quality, and convert it to a .mp3, removing the original .mp4 if remove_source_file (see configuration below) is set to True.
 Playlists are packaged into a folder with the playlist.
 The script downloads files to the directory you run it.

 ---